 - discuss the host’s satisfaction with the trainee’s performance and the work trial program

 - advise the host of the employment incentives available under the SIRA JobCover Placement Program

 - determine the host’s capacity to offer the trainee paid employment.

 The provider must submit a vocational program – closure report to the insurer within five working days of completion of the work trial.

 On conclusion of the work trial if the host offers the trainee employment, the host may be eligible for incentives under the JobCover placement program.
 Refer to the JobCover placement program guidance material for more information.

-If there is disagreement about eligibility or use of the Work Trial prior to submission of an application, the worker and/or provider should try to resolve the matter directly with the insurer in the first instance.
+If there is disagreement about eligibility or use of the work trial program, the worker should try to resolve the matter with the insurer in the first instance.